 The net pension liability was measured as the portion of the present value of projected benefit payments to be provided through the pension plan to current active and inactive employees that is attributed to those employees' past periods of service, less the amount of the pension plan's fiduciary net position.
 The actuarial assumptions used in the June 30, 2021 valuation were based on the assumptions used in the June 30, 2021 actuarial funding valuation, and were based on results of an actuarial experience study for the period July 1, 2014 - June 30, 2019.
 In cases where benefit structures were changed after the study period, assumptions were based on estimates of future experience.
-A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2021 are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability as of June 30, 2022, are as follows:

-Valuation Date June 30, 2021 Actuarial Cost Method Entry Age Normal Cost Estimated Remaining Service Life e 7 years, closed period Investment Rate of Return 6.90% per annum (net of investment expenses, including inflation) (decreased from 7.0% in 2020) Inflation Rate 2.50% per annum Salary increases Vary from 14.10% in the first two years of service to 5.20% after 3 or more years; includes inflation and merit increases Cost of Living Adjustments Only those previously granted
+Valuation Date June 30, 2022

+Actuarial Cost Method Entry Age Normal Cost

+Estimated Remaining Service Life 7 years, closed period

+Investment Rate of Return 6.90% per annum (net of investment

+expenses, including inflation)

+Inflation Rate 2.50% per annum

+Salary increases Vary from 14.10% in the first two years of service to inflation and merit increases.

+5.20% with 3 or more years of service; includes

+Cost of Living Adjustments (COLAs) For the purpose of determining the present value of benefits, COLAs were deemed not to be substantially automatic and only those previously granted were included.

-The mortality rate assumptions used in the fiscal year 2021 valuation reflect changes from the recent experience study and rates set in the Pub-2010 Public Retirement Plans mortality tables.
-For the June 30, 2021 valuation, assumptions for mortality rates were based on the following:
+The mortality rate assumptions used in the fiscal year 2022 valuation reflect changes from the recent experience study and rates set in the Pub-2010 Public Retirement Plans mortality tables.
+For the June 30, 2022 valuation, assumptions for mortality rates were based on the following: